codewithsyedabdullah/MiniChat/README.md

 # MiniChat
-a basic chat bot made by using C# and SQ Database
+a basic chat bot made by using C# and SQ Database inititally backed up by demo-replies, AI API integration soon!